Getting your FFL license from the ATF is easier than you think.

 If you want to deal in firearms and/or be a gunsmith, then you’ll only need a Type 1 FFL.

-For a breakdown of what each type of federal firearm license allows, see this chart:
+For a breakdown of what each type of federal firearm license allows, along with which class of SOT applies, see this chart:

-If you’d like to learn more about each FFL license type and what each allows, you should sign up for the free trial of the Get Your FFL guide – the lesson on FFL types is included for free!
+If you’d like to learn more about each FFL license type and what each allows, you should sign up for our Get Your FFL course!

 Step 3 – Take An Online FFL License Course

-- professional software that helps you track your progress automatically notifies you of any updates in the law and provides follow-on training and certifications for both you and your employees
+- available follow-on training and certifications for both you and your employees

-There are currently only a few Online FFL License Courses.
-To figure out which one is the best for you, here is a comparison chart breaking down the two:
+There are currently only a few online FFL license courses.
+To figure out which one is the best for you, here is a comparison chart breaking down us vs them:

 Step 4 – Apply for Federal Firearm License

-Upon ensuring you meet the requirements for an FFL, have chosen the right type of FFL, and taken your course, you’re finally ready to apply for your Federal Firearm License.
+Upon ensuring you meet the requirements for an FFL, have chosen the right type of FFL, and taken your course, you’re finally ready to apply for your Federal Firearm License from the BATF.

-Now, the steps to this can be very difficult and may require multiple forms and extra steps depending on your location.
+The steps to this can be very difficult and may require multiple forms and extra steps depending on your location.
+It’s not quite as simple as filling out an ATF form.

 Getting Your FFL